 DEPARTMENT OF TRANSPORTATION DEBARMENT AND SUSPENSION CERTIFICATION FISCAL YEAR 2019/2020 SIGNATURE PAGE correct.
-Signature Date: Voodrow Deloria, Executive Director As the undersit has the aut assurances a certifications signed Attorney for the above named Applicant, I hereby affirm to the Applicant that hority under state and local law to make and comply with the certifications and as indicated on the foregoing pages.
-I further affirm that, in my opinion, these and assurances have been legally made and constitute legal and binding the Applicant. litigation pend n to the Applicant that, to the best of my knowledge, there is no legislation or ding or imminent that might adversely affect the validity of these certifications and or of the performance of the described project.
-AFFIRMATION OF APPLICANT'S ATTORNEY For the El Do orado County Transportation Commission wenn O'Hara, Buchalter
+Signature \ Date: Woodrow Deloria, Executive Director As the undersigned Attorney for the above named Applicant, I hereby affirm to the Applicant that it has the authority under state and local law to make and comply with the certifications and assurances as indicated on the foregoing pages.
+I further affirm that, in my opinion, these certifications and assurances have been legally made and constitute legal and binding obligations of the Applicant.
+I further affirm to the Applicant that, to the best of my knowledge, there is no legislation or litigation pending or imminent that might adversely affect the validity of these certifications and assurances or of the performance of the described project.
+AFFIRMATION OF APPLICANT'S ATTORNEY For the El Dorado County Transportation Commission wenn O'Hara, Buchalter